 After you have blocked your phone, don’t forget about blocking your browser.
 It is tempting to spend the whole day on your computer.
 Use browser extensions to protect yourself from news sites and social media.

-Set a timer so they can be unblocked during breaks or after-hours.
+Set a timer so they can be unblocked during breaks or after hours.
 Next, ask them to “re-block” those sites when they’re ready to go to work.

 6. Make a calendar

 Write down daily priorities for work that must be done to meet your deadlines.
-A whiteboard, a planner or an online calendar are all options.
+A whiteboard, a planner, or an online calendar are all options.

 You want to see what you need to concentrate on when your mind wanders.
 You can quickly return to work.

-7. Scheduled breaks are a good idea
+7. Scheduled breaks are a good ideal

 Many people believe that we all need to take a break every 90 minutes.
 It can be challenging to stay focused when working remotely.